.

 Cetaceans face an array of threats including fishing bycatch, entanglement, ship strikes, habitat loss, pollution, climate change and acoustic disturbance.
 CMPs are flexible management tools that help range states address these threats.
 They draw on the best available science and management expertise from the international community, and can be tailored to meet individual circumstances.

-CMPs have been developed for five vulnerable cetacean populations: the Western North Pacific Gray Whale, the Western South Atlantic Southern Right Whale, the Eastern South Pacific Southern Right Whale, the Franciscana dolphin (the first CMP for a small cetacean species) and the Amazon River Dolphin (the first for a freshwater cetacean).
+CMPs are in place for five vulnerable cetacean populations: the Western North Pacific Gray Whale, the Western South Atlantic Southern Right Whale, the Eastern South Pacific Southern Right Whale, the Franciscana dolphin (the first CMP for a small cetacean species) and South American River Dolphins (the first for a freshwater cetacean).

 Latest news